Escher.gif (426 bytes)

 Detail of ship

 Built for the Eastern Telegraph Company for cable repair duties, working on the west coast of Africa for most of the time.
 Fitted with three cable tanks and a standard set of cable machinery.
-Laid a number of short cables in the Greek Islands and assisted Colonia and John Pender (2) in laying the Gibraltar - Malta No 5 cable in 1921.
+Laid a number of short cables in the Greek Islands and assisted CS Colonia and CS John Pender (2) in laying the Gibraltar - Malta No 5 cable in 1921.

 Transferred to Imperial & International Communications Ltd., in 1929 and sold to shipbreakers at Gibraltar in 1930.